 One of the most significant joys of having a baby is celebrating holidays.
 It’s a chance to create memories and form traditions that define childhood.
-This year, Halloween may look slightly different due to the pandemic.
-Parents are wondering whether trick or treating, gatherings, and other spooky festivities will happen.
-But whatever comes to pass, creating fun costumes for baby’s first Halloween will provide plenty of photo ops to share with family and friends.
-With that in mind, here are a few costume ideas for baby’s first foray into Halloween.
+Halloween is so much fun, with trick or treating, gatherings, and other spooky festivities.
+Whatever you end up participating in, creating fun costumes for your baby’s first Halloween will provide plenty of photo ops to share with family and friends.
+With that in mind, here are a few baby’s first Halloween costume ideas for their foray into Halloween.

 Baby’s First Halloween Costume Ideas

-How many times have you said, “My baby is so cute, I just want to eat her up!”
+How often have you said, “My baby is so cute, I just want to eat her up!”
 Well, dressed up as a little orange “cutie,” baby will look sweet and snackable.
 The trick to this costume doesn’t stop with the all-orange outfit.
 Take it a step further with a hand-drawn or painted cardboard box with that familiar “Cuties” artwork.
-You can even add this artwork on a stroller or child’s wagon.
+You can even add this artwork to a stroller or child’s wagon.
 Yum!

 Fall is all about squirrels foraging for forest treats to ready themselves for the winter.
 This adorable squirrel costume is made of faux fur, a cute headband for ears and a bow, and an acorn treat bag customized from an inexpensive plastic jack-o-lantern.

 For nerdy Star Wars parents, this “Baby Yoda” (aka “The Child) costume provides a relatively easy DIY project resulting in a sweet homage to a beloved character.
 If you like to sew, just find some green material to make a bonnet complete with those iconic ears.
 Dress baby up in a brown or gray onesie, and add a little white bathrobe.
 Done!

 A Very Hungry Caterpillar